mahad-a/LED-Control-and-Timer-Interrupt/README.md

 ## Overview

 This project demonstrates the use of interrupts and timers in embedded systems using the MSP432P401R microcontroller from Texas Instruments.
 The main goal is to manage LED states based on button presses and timer interrupts, implementing a simple user interface for mode selection and LED control.
+Project was built using Keil IDE.

 ## Project Structure